 If you have a Windows, macOS, or Linux computer or laptop, you can interact with the WiFi-equipped EX-Command station, including reconfiguring the ProMin Air transmitter.
 The technique is based on the “curl” program.

 - A Windows, macOS, or Linux computer or laptop.

 - A WiFI-equipped EX-CommandStation

-- Connect power to the EX-CommandStation.
+- Connect the EX-CommandStation’s USB cable+USB converter to power.
 This powers up the WiFi-equipped EX-CommandStation and the ProMiniAir transmitter with its LCD.

 - On your computer, select the DCCEX_123456 wireless router and, if asked, enter the password PASS_123456, where “123456” is a unique string representing the MAC address of the ESP8266 WiFi transceiver integrated with the EX-CommandStation.

 - On your computer, start up a “terminal” session.
 A terminal session allows you to type in commands.

 - Enter the following command

 curl telnet://192.168.4.1:2560.
 This opens a simple telnet-protocol connection between the computer and the WiFi-equipped EX-CommandStation at address 192.168.4.1 port 2560, the default EX-CommandStation address and port.